Chamber structure of modular curves $X_{1}(N)$: Chambers

 Now we have a full description of chambers and their relations, we are able to prove that the topology and walls-and-chambers structure of connected components of the strata only depend on the ratio between the degree $a$ of the stratum and the rotation number of the connected component.

-\begin{proof}[Proof of Theorem 2.2] We consider the stratum $\mathbb{P}\mathcal{H}(d.a,-d.a)$ and its connected component $\mathcal{C}_{d}^{a.d}$ where the rotation number of the surfaces is $d$ with $a\geq2$ and $d\geq1$.
-It is already proved in Theorem 2.1 that $\mathcal{C}_{d}^{a.d}$ is biholomorphic to modular curve $X_{1}(\dfrac{a}{d})$ and therefore to connected component $\mathcal{C}_{1}^{a}$.
-Since the rotation number of the connected component a chamber belongs to is a greatest common divisor of numbers forming the combinatorial invariant of the chamber, invariants of the chambers of $\mathcal{C}_{d}^{a.d}$ are of the form $d.A$ where $A$ is a triplet or a partition (ordered or cyclically ordered).
+\begin{proof}[Proof of Theorem 2.3] We consider the stratum $\mathbb{P}\mathcal{H}(d.a,-d.a)$ and its connected component $\mathcal{C}_{d}^{a.d}$ where the rotation number of the surfaces is $d$ with $a\geq2$ and $d\geq1$.
+It is already proved in Theorem 2.2 that $\mathcal{C}_{d}^{a.d}$ is biholomorphic to modular curve $X_{1}\left( \dfrac{a}{d}\right)$ and therefore to connected component $\mathcal{C}_{1}^{a}$.
+Since the rotation number of the connected component a chamber belongs to is a greatest common divisor of numbers forming the combinatorial invariant of the chamber (cyclic tripartitions or bipartitions), invariants of the chambers of $\mathcal{C}_{d}^{a.d}$ are of the form $d.A$ where $A$ is a cyclic tripartition or a bipartition.
 The condition underwhich such a combinatorial data corresponds to a chamber is also homogeneous.
 Therefore, $A$ is the combinatorial invariant of a chamber of stratum $\mathbb{P}\mathcal{H}(a,-a)$.
 Such a chamber belongs to the connected component $\mathcal{C}_{1}^{a}$ where the rotation number is $1$.
 Similarly, the combinatorial relations that describe adjacentness relations between chambers are also homogenous of degree one.
 Therefore, the graph of adjacentness relations between chambers is the same in $\mathcal{C}_{d}^{a}$ and $\mathcal{C}_{1}^{a}$.
 Chambers are topological disks so there is a very natural CW-complex structure associated with the walls-and-chambers structure of a connected component.
 Since there is a correspondance between chambers of the two components and isomorphism between their graph of adjacentness, $\mathcal{C}_{d}^{d.a}$ and $\mathcal{C}_{1}^{a}$ are isomorphic as CW-complexes.
 This ends the proof. \end{proof}

-\subsection{Description of the exceptional components isomorphic to $X_{1}(2)$, $X_{1}(3)$ and $X_{1}4)$}
+\subsection{Description of the exceptional components isomorphic to $X_{1}(2)$, $X_{1}(3)$ and $X_{1}(4)$}